Enforcement of foreign judgments: Bilateral treaties

 Two parliamentary acts enforce jurisdictional rules.
 In particular, these apply to Commonwealth matters and operate close to the current common law.
 The first is the Administration of Justice Act 1920 where Part II applies to former colonial jurisdictions such as New Zealand, Nigeria, and Singapore.
 If the judgment is still subject to an appeal in the ordinary, it cannot be registered.
 The second parliamentary statute which allows for enforcement and recognition is the Foreign Judgments (Reciprocal Enforcement) Act 1933, which enforces civil and commercial matters from designated courts in countries with bilateral agreements, such as Canada.
 Instead of it being necessary to commence original proceedings by service, the statutes allow the judgement creditor, the party seeking to enforce a foreign jurisdiction, to merely register the judgment for direct enforcement.
 This produces the same effect as if the foreign action had been an English judgment.
 Respondents may apply to set aside the registration as specified by the statutory instruments.

 Brussels Recast Regulation

 Succeeding the Brussels I Regulation, the Brussels Recast Regulation allocates jurisdiction between member states using Chapters I and II of the regime.
 Chapter III of the Recast Regulation implements articles relating to the automatic recognition and enforcement of Member State judgments.

 Except in very limited circumstances, it is not possible to claim that the court should not have adjudicated because it misinterpreted the rules on jurisdiction within Brussels.
 This is because jurisdiction rules are the same in all member states under the regulation.
 If the defendant thought that the foreign court was wrong, it should have, and could have, challenged jurisdiction at the first instance.

+The Brussels Regime does not apply to the United Kingdom after 1 January 2021 due to the UK's withdrawal from the European Union.